Zunautica/teadaze/README.md

 #### Routing

 Extra routing can be handled simply by a plugin that can be attached to the onrequest hook.
-There is a bundled - currently extremely basic - plugin in /base/opt.
+There is a bundled - currently extremely basic - plugin in /base/opt which will demonstrate how to place a router into the hookline.
+If there is a favorite router, than create an interface via a plugin.

+Addendum: Added a wiki style router as well -  see comments for more details

 Other than that - controller names act as landing points for the controller.
 Controllers can be locked if they are specifically designed not to be loaded up like that.

-Addendum: Added a wiki style router as well -  see comments for more details

 #### Subdomain or Root